linode/docs/docs/guides/email/email-services/what-is-smtp/index.md

 Before delving into SMTP and how it relates to other protocols, it’s best to begin with an overview of Internet mail architecture.

-When you say "email software", you probably mean an application for writing and reading messages.
-Software packages like [Microsoft Outlook](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook) or [Mozilla Thunderbird](https://www.thunderbird.net/en-US/) are called mail user agents (MUAs).
+To most, "email software" probably means an application for reading and writing messages.
+Software packages like [Microsoft Outlook](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook) or [Mozilla Thunderbird](https://www.thunderbird.net/en-US/) are technically called mail user agents (MUAs).

 MUAs don’t actually deliver mail.
-After you compose a message with an MUA, you then send the message to a mail server running a mail transfer agent (MTA).
+After composing a message with an MUA, the message is then sent to a mail server running a mail transfer agent (MTA).
 MTAs communicate via SMTP with one another, and it’s here that mail delivery occurs.

 Most mail servers support SMTP.
-Widely used open-source mail servers include [Sendmail](https://www.proofpoint.com/us/products/email-protection/open-source-email-solution), [Postfix](https://www.postfix.org/), or [exim](https://www.exim.org/).
-Commercial products such as [Microsoft Exchange](https://www.microsoft.com/en-us/microsoft-365/exchange/email) have proprietary engines but include SMTP connectors to speak with other mail servers.
+Widely used open source mail servers include [Sendmail](https://www.proofpoint.com/us/products/email-protection/open-source-email-solution), [Postfix](https://www.postfix.org/), and [exim](https://www.exim.org/).
+Commercial products such as [Microsoft Exchange](https://www.microsoft.com/en-us/microsoft-365/exchange/email) have proprietary engines, but include SMTP connectors to speak with other mail servers.
 Programming languages such as Perl, Python, and Ruby also include libraries that can act as lightweight SMTP clients and servers.

-While SMTP describes ways to *send* and *receive* email, it does not retrieve messages.
+While SMTP describes ways to *send* and *receive* email, it does not *retrieve* messages.
 Instead, MUAs use a separate, dedicated protocol such as the [Internet Message Access Protocol (IMAP)](https://www.rfc-editor.org/rfc/rfc9051) or [Post Office Protocol (POP)](https://www.rfc-editor.org/rfc/rfc1939) to pull messages from a mail server.
 Most modern MUAs use IMAP instead of the older POP.

 Although SMTP can handle both MUA-MTA and MTA-MTA connections, it’s usually preferable to separate message *submission* from message *relay*.
 Separating these functions allows different security and policy decisions to be applied at each step.